PetrFila/Beauty-Salon-website-redesign/README.md

 https://medium.com/@winnieliang/how-to-run-a-simple-html-css-javascript-application-on-heroku-4e664c541b0b

+Commands for direct deployment to Heroku from local terminal:
+If you have already created your Heroku app, you can easily add a remote to your local repository with the heroku git:remote command.
+All you need is your Heroku app’s name:
+`heroku git:remote -a app-name`

+To deploy your app to Heroku, you typically use the git push command to push the code from your local repository’s master branch to your heroku remote, like so:
+`git push heroku master`

+If you want to deploy code to Heroku from a non-master branch of your local repository (for example, testbranch), use the following syntax to ensure it is pushed to the remote’s master branch:
+`git push heroku testbranch:master`

 A command for running a PHP server localy without installing any packages just for testing sending of a form to an email: